magento/merchdocs/src/marketing/product-related-rule-create.md

 1. On the _Admin_ sidebar, go to **Marketing** > _Promotions_ > **Related Product Rules**.

-1. Find the related product rule in the list.
+1. Find the related product rule that you want to delete.

-1. Click the needed related product rule to be deleted.
+1. Click the rule to open the details page.

-1. In the right upper corner click the **Delete** button.
+1. In the right upper corner, click **Delete**.

-1. To confirm the action click **OK**.
+1. To confirm the action, click **OK**.

 ## Field Descriptions